wp-plugins/y2k-bug-simulator/readme.txt

 == Screenshots ==

 1. Screenshot demonstrating the effects of the plugin when activated.
-Note the changes to the page title, the post date, and the dates listed under "Recent Posts"
+Note the changes to the page title, the post date, and the dates listed under "Recent Posts."

 == Changelog ==

+= 1.2 =
+* Tested up to WP 4.1.
+* Added plugin settings page.
+* Added option to limit visibility of Y2K effect to admin users (default).
+* Fixed archive/calendar links for permalink formats other than 'default'.

 = 1.1 =
 * Tested up to WP 4.0.
 Added icon.